 Investments in privately held stock are allowed to be held in a Central Bank, Self-Directed Retirement Account as long as it is a C-corp.
 The IRS does not allow investments into S-corps.
 IRS disallowed party restrictions apply.

 Money Market and Certificate of Deposit Accounts

 Central Bank Money Market Accounts and Central Bank Certificate of Deposit (CD) are the two options available to hold residual cash in your account.
 There are benefits to both types of accounts.
-We can discuss which type fits best with your investing needs.

 Investments have no guarantee, may lose value, and are not FDIC insured.